stashed/stash/docs/guides/latest/backends/gcs.md

 # Google Cloud Storage (GCS)

-Stash supports [Google Cloud Storage(GCS)](https://cloud.google.com/storage/) as backend.
+Stash supports [Google Cloud Storage(GCS)](https://cloud.google.com/storage/) as a backend.
 This tutorial will show you how to use this backend.

 In order to use Google Cloud Storage as backend, you have to create a `Secret` and a `Repository` object pointing to the desired GCS bucket.